Wattie Buchan: Feud with Conflict

 After the appearance by the Exploited on Top of the Pops to perform "Dead Cities" in 1981, the hardcore punk band Conflict criticized the decision to appear on the programme with the song "Exploitation".
 This began a long-standing feud between the Exploited and Conflict, which divided the punk community and caused occasional clashes between the bands' fans (known as The Barmy Army for the Exploited and the Conflict Crew).

 Feud with Green Day

 At an awards ceremony for a music magazine, Buchan was presenting an award that was won by Green Day, a band that Buchan hates.
-Buchan had to present the award to Green Day.
-Buchan alleged that during the after-party Green Day member Billie Joe Armstrong confronted him and said "when you die, I'm going to be standing over your grave, and piss on it”.
-Buchan said he then responded to Armstrong, saying to Armstrong: "I've got something you'll never have, mate.
+He alleged that during the after-party Green Day member Billie Joe Armstrong confronted him and said, "When you die, I'm going to be standing over your grave, and piss on it."
+Buchan said he then responded to Armstrong, saying: "I've got something you'll never have, mate.
 You could have a big record company and loads of money but I've got something you'll never have, and that's respect from the punks.
-You can not buy that, you have to earn it."
+You cannot buy that, you have to earn it."
 The two then had to be separated by onlookers.